Vikstan/Udacity-SQL-Reference-Notes/Lesson-6-Window-Functions.md

 ### Two Use Cases for Window Functions

-- When you want to measure trends or changes over rows or records in your data.
+- When you want to measure trends or changes over rows or records in your data [To understand a running total or a running metric while maintaining individual records].
-- When you want to rank a column for outreach or prioritization.
+- When you want to rank a column for outreach or prioritization [To rank a dataset ].

 A few cases where you’d have these needs are described below: